ntua-el21090/cv-plate_recognition/README.md

 python train_plate_classifier.py --config config.yaml
 ```

-This will create the folder plate_classifier/ with the best model trained which we'll use for evaluation.
+This will add to the directrory PDLPR/checkpoints/ the best model which we are going to use for evaluation.
 ---

 ## End-to-End Evaluation